2500 Princess Place Rd

 From the minute you cross the covered bridge into the preserve, you will feel refreshed and ready to relax.

 From I-95, take Exit 298 to US Highway 1.
 Go south on US-1 toward Bunnell.
 Turn left on Old Kings Road.
-The entrance to Princess Place Preserve is about 1.5 miles on the left.
+The entrance to Princess Place Preserve is named Princess Place Road and is about 1.5 miles on the left.

 Old Kings Road is a historical route, as the historical marker shows.
 It is paved, but the driveway to the preserve is not.

 It is a well maintained dirt road, however, and is no problem for a regular car or bicycle.

 Our Facebook page has more than 127,538 followers who love off the beaten path Florida: towns, tourist attractions, maps, lodging, food, festivals, scenic road trips, day trips, history, culture, nostalgia, and more.
 We post articles every day.
 Please check it out and if you like it, we would appreciate a "like" from you.